ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 Checking functions for blocks are implemented at `zebra-consensus/src/block/check.rs` and they are called at `zebra-consensus/src/block.rs`.
 This follows the already existing structure for block validation in Zebra.

-It is important to note that the Genesis block, BeforeOverwinter, and Overwinter blocks up to Sapling are verified by the CheckpointVerifier so they are not considered in this design.
+It is important to note that all blocks before Sapling are verified by the CheckpointVerifier, so they are not considered in this design.
 The following table will show what periods are included and what is not in this proposal:

 | Height                                 | Miner    | Founder reward | Funding streams | Shielded Coinbase | Target Spacing |
 |----------------------------------------|----------|----------------|-----------------|-------------------|----------------|